Reception Timeline: When to Show Off That First Dance

 first dance couple at the griffin house in oregon

 There is a lot of debate about when the best time for the first dance should be and I've seen it done a variety of ways.
 One way is to do your first dance when you do your "grand entrance" to the reception hall.
-If you're just doing a basic first dance "stand and sway" then sure...this could be a nice option for some.
-But if you have something more elaborate choreographed to show off I highly recommend doing your first dance after dinner, cake cutting and toasts are finished...right before the dance party happens.
+This is a nice option for couples who maybe want to get their first dance done on the earlier side of the night so they don't have to be thinking about and anticipating this big moment for hours and can start partying (ahem, bring on the shots) a bit earlier.
+But personally, I highly recommend doing your first dance after dinner, cake cutting and toasts are finished...right before the dance party happens.
 Why?
 Because your first dance can get the party STARTED.
 Guests are often hesitant to enter the dance floor when the DJ opens it.
 No one wants to be the first one "out there".
 If you and your partner just finished a stunning routine, your guests will be excited and feel energized.
 They'll want to rush up and join you not only to congratulate you but because they'll feel like dancing too.

 couple dances at wedding reception in hood river oregon